GSA/ficam-playbooks/_playbooks/playbooks-dira.md

     href: '#footnotes'
 ---

+# Acknowledgements

 This playbook reflects the contributions of the Digital Identity Risk Assessment working group of the Identity, Credential and Access Management Subcommittee (ICAMSC).
 The working group was co-chaired by members from the Internal Revenue Service (IRS) and the Environmental Protection Agency (EPA).
-Contributions were made by the members of services or agencies representing the Center of Medicare and Medicaid Services (CMS), Department of Defense (DOD), Department of Health and Human Services (HHS), Department of Homeland Security (DHS), Department of Justice (DOJ), Department of the Treasury (USDT), Department of Transportation (DOT), and General Services Administration (GSA).
+Contributions were made by the members of services or agencies representing the Center of Medicare and Medicaid Services (CMS), Department of Defense (DoD), Department of Health and Human Services (HHS), Department of Homeland Security (DHS), Department of Justice (DOJ), Department of the Treasury (USDT), Department of Transportation (DOT), and the General Services Administration (GSA).

 # Introduction